How do I start?

-NOTE: I AM NO LONGER TAKING AGGRESSION AND SEPARATION ANXIETY CASES, with the exception of dogs who are aggressive towards their owners (not strangers)>
+NOTE: I AM NO LONGER TAKING AGGRESSION Cases with the exception of dogs who are aggressive towards their owners (not strangers)>

 - Owner Training #101 is for most dogs needing basic training & manners and/or "typical" issues and usually lasts 1.5-2 hours

 - New Puppy Starting Out Right is for puppies 16 weeks or younger, preferably 8 weeks or whenever you get your puppy; usually 2 hours, or more for larger families since children usually do the training

 - Northwoods Training Packages - Combine Private session #1 or #2 above with 4 weeks of Group Class OR 2 additional private sessions MOST POPULAR

 - Aggression Consultation is for dogs exhibiting aggressive behavior towards people or other dogs. usually 3 hours

 - Hybrid Session is for the dog who is reactive ("mild" growling, lunging, etc.) or very .
 For dogs "in-between" the Owner Training #101 and the Aggression Consult. usually 2-2.5 hours